IF equation: a feature extractor for high-concentration time-frequency representation of mixed signals: IF equation-based TF post-processing method

+Consequently, $t=b+c\omega$ satisfies $h_f(b+c\omega,\omega)=0$.
+The uniqueness of the solution can be proved by deducing the expression of (23) using (25) for the linear group delay signal (one can refer to the calculation of (12)).

-This result shows that IF equation (14) not only covers the instantaneous characteristic of chirp signals but also covers the instantaneous information of the linear group delay model, which can unify the well-known IF and GD estimators proposed in the SST [21,23] and the time-reassigned SST [45,46].
+This result shows a clear advantage of the IF equation over the IF estimator since $IF_1$ covers the instantaneous characteristic of both the chirp signal and the linear group delay model, unifying the well-known IF and GD estimators proposed in the SST [22,24] and the time-reassigned SST [46].